-The instrumentation within the Bioengineering Research Center is used for both research and teaching.
-The following instruments are included in the Bioengineering Research Center and are located in Learned Hall.
-To inquire about training and instrument use in the Bioengineering Research Center Laboratories, please complete the BERC Request Form.
-A completed BERC Request Form must be on file for anyone working in the laboratories.
+The instrumentation within the Institute for Bioengineering Research is used for both research and teaching.
+The following instruments are included at the Institute for Bioengineering Research and are located in Learned Hall.
+To inquire about training and instrument use at the Institute for Bioengineering Research Laboratories, please complete the IBER Request Form.
+A completed IBER Request Form must be on file for anyone working in the laboratories.
 For more information contact:

 Qiang (Charles) Ye, Ph.D.